farhanaidil2026-ui/Year1-Sem1-Courses/SECR1013-Digital-Logic/README.md

 ### Course Description

-Digital Logic introduces the fundamental concepts that power modern computing systems.
-This course explores how computers process information using binary systems, logic gates, and digital circuits.
-Through Boolean algebra and systematic circuit design, students learn to build and analyze the hardware components that form the backbone of digital technology.
+Digital Logic is all about understanding how computers actually work at the hardware level.
+We learned how computers use binary (0s and 1s), logic gates, and circuits to process information.
+The course covered Boolean algebra and circuit design, which helped us figure out how to build and understand the actual physical parts that make computers run.

 ---